utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 - Add a title and description.
 Don't skimp on this step ... work on this to make it good.
 - Add a link to the original data published on Socrata.
 (If we skip this our 5-row original data will be available, but we want to give readers the original data if we can.
 You could also link to a public Workbench workflow.)
 - Add your byline.
-- You might also use **Highlight elements** and choose 2019 since it is (or can be) the focus of this chart.
+- You might also use **Highlight elements** and choose a specific year if you are writing about it in your headline or description.

 ![Annotate](img/dw-byyear-annotate.png)